K_1 of a p-adic group ring II. The determinantal kernel SK_1: -groups

-therefore, for $k$ coprime to $p,$ we know that $g^{k}\in \mathcal{S}.\ $ This then shows that the terms listed in (i) and (ii) lie in $\overline{R} [D_{G}] ,$ and then same is true for the terms in (iii) since we are given $h,g\in \mathcal{S} $.
+therefore, for $k$ coprime to $p,$ we know that $g^{k}\in \mathcal{S}.\ $ This then shows that the terms listed in (i) and (ii) lie in $\overline{R} [ D_{G}] ,$ and then same is true for the terms in (iii) since we are given $h,g\in \mathcal{S}$.

-To conclude we must now show that each of the three types of element listed in the lemma belongs to $\Lambda$.
-For an element $g\in G$ we write $ \overline{g}$ for the image of $g$ in $\overline{G}$.
-(Note that this is different to the notational convention used by Oliver in [O1].)
-Thus, as above, we know that the subgroup of $G$ generated by $g^{p}$, $h^{p}$ is abelian and central.
+To conclude we must now show that each of the three types of element listed in the lemma belongs to $\Lambda .$ For an element $g\in G$ we write $ \overline{g}$ for the image of $g$ in $\overline{G}.$ (Note that this is different to the notational convention used by Oliver in [O1].)
+Thus, as above, we know that the subgroup of $G$ generated by $g^{p}$, $h^{p}$ is abelian and central and as such do not lie in $ \Lambda .$ More generally as in Lemma 3.19 we know that for $\sum_{g}r_{g}g\in R[ G] $ we have